Web3-Pi/setup-guide/docs/GetStart/quick-start.md

-Web3Pi provides a custom image file that contains all the software needed to run a full Ethereum node on Raspberry Pi single-board computers.
+Web3 Pi provides a custom image file that contains all the software needed to run a full Ethereum node on Raspberry Pi single-board computers.

 - Execution client
 - Consensus client